 How Many People Speak English In Africa?

 As in the Caribbean, a number of African countries have English as an official language because of colonialism.
-However, in all of Africa — a population of about 1.2 billion — only 6.5 million people speak English as their native language.
-In total, around 700 million Africans speak English, including those who speak it as a foreign language.
-Fun fact: a report by the World Linguistic Society found that people from Uganda speak better English than the residents of any other country in Africa.
+In all of Africa — a population of about 1.2 billion — only 6.5 million people speak English as their native language.
+But following the pattern of a number of other continents, a number of Africans have learned English as a second language.
+Around 237 million people in Africa speak English in total (including native and non-native speakers).

-English is an extremely useful language to know, but it’s also important to expand your horizons by learning other languages.
+If you’re reading this article, however, there’s an above average chance that you already know English.
+So we also want to highlight that it’s great to expand your horizons by learning other languages.
 Not sure where to start?
 Check out our list of easiest languages for English speakers to learn here.
 Or if you want more of a challenge, take a look at the hardest languages to learn here.